Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Relationship between time-independent and -dependent Product formulas

-Thus, the error of the time-dependent PF can be attributed to the one of the time-independent formula, which is the origin of the commutator scaling of the time-dependent PF.
+Theorem \ref{Thm_Rel:Relation} shows a simple relation between time-independent and -dependent PFs.
+Instead of discarding the time dependence, the PFs acquire infinite dimensionality as well as the exact time evolution, Eq.~(\ref{Eq_Pre:Time_Evol_Floquet}).
+Consequently, the errors of the time-dependent PFs can be attributed to those of the time-independent PFs $e^{-iH^Ft}-\bar{T}^F(t)$ or $e^{-iH^Ft}-T^F(t)$ like Eq. (\ref{Eq_Sum:Error_Std}).
+This is the origin of the commutator scaling of the time-dependent PFs.
 However, we emphasize that the presence of the commutator scaling in the time-dependent PF errors is nontrivial at the present stage due to the infinite-dimensionality.
-The Hamiltonians $H_\gamma^F$ and $H_\mr{LP}$ are both unbounded, and the summation over $l \in \bbZ$ does not necessarily provides a meaningful bound.
-The explicit computation of Eq.~(\ref{Eq_Rel:Error_Floquet_relation}) in Section \ref{Sec:Error} is essential for concluding the commutator scaling.
+The Hamiltonians $H_\gamma^F$ and $H^\mr{LP}$ are both unbounded, and the summation over $l \in \bbZ$ does not necessarily provides a meaningful bound.
+The explicit computation of Eq.~(\ref{Eq_Sum:Error_Std}) in Section \ref{Sec:Error} is essential for concluding the commutator scaling.

-Before finishing this section, we provide an important property of the time-independent PF $T^F(t)$, namely, its translation symmetry like Eq.~(\ref{Eq_Rel:translation_sym}). \begin{lemma} \textbf{(Translation symmetry of PF)}